 We are available to host private climbs for kids, adults, and organizations.
 Click on the tabs above to learn about and sign up for our monthly public climbs, private climb opportunities and individual tree climbing instruction.
 As a member of the Global Organization of Tree Climbing (GOTC), we adhere to the principles of safe, ethical, and responsible recreational tree climbing promoted by GOTC.
 We are fully insured to lead climbs on public and private land.
 Click here to see our certificate of general liability insurance.
 If you are interested in learning more please contact Patrick Brandt, founder of PTC, at email@example.com.
 See you in the trees!

-About PatrickI got into the world of recreational tree climbing with the arrival of my first New Tribe recreational saddle and gear kit in of 2011.
-Since then I have climbed more than 100 trees of all kinds and introduced dozens of people to the joys of recreational tree climbing.
+About PatrickI got into recreational tree climbing back in 2011.
+Since then I have climbed hundreds of trees of all kinds and introduced hundreds of people of all ages to the joys of recreational tree climbing.
 I love nature, I love teaching, and I love seeing people overcome their fears and ascend into the magical world of the forest canopy.

 I have led group tree climbs for the NC Museum of Natural Sciences, the NC Botanical Gardens, and for numerous youth groups in North Carolina and Georgia.
 In 2014 I helped David Reese, of National Geographic's show "Going Deep with David Reese", climb a huge Magnolia tree in the front yard of his boyhood home.

 Some of my favorite people to climb trees with are not actually people.
 I have rescued more than 80 cats that have been stuck in trees, some 80 feet high and some that have been unable to get down for more than a week!
 Intrigued?
 Check out the helmet cam videos at rescuemycat.org.